kakoeimon/VNMD/readme.md

 Some novels have those directories zipped unzip them.

 Note
-* all extractions must be made without creating a directory with the name of the zip.
+* all novel extractions must be made without creating a directory with the name of the zip.

 Last open the novel.ini
 ````
-MAGICK_CONVERT_PATH C:/Program Files/ImageMagick-7.1.0-Q16-HDRI/convert
+MAGICK_CONVERT_PATH C:/Program Files/ImageMagick-7.1.0-Q16-HDRI/convert.exe
 BG_WIDTH 32
 BG_HEIGHT 24
 BG_TOP 0